 Savor a great meal, sip a refreshing cocktail, and dine al fresco in Providence.
 We’ve rounded up our favorite places to eat, from garden-side dining to plant-based patios, with several traditional, Italian eateries mixed in for good measure.

-Coming to Providence in late summer 2021, Bellini Restaurant will bring authentic flavors and recipes of Italy’s many regions and simple luxury, to Providence.
+Bellini Restaurant brings authentic flavors and recipes of Italy’s many regions and simple luxury, to Providence.
 We couldn’t be more excited to welcome the Cipriani family to The Beatrice Hotel.
-Bellini Restaurant opens to the public in late summer, along with an exclusive rooftop bar experience for hotel guests and Bellini Club members.
+Bellini Restaurant is open to the public, along with an exclusive rooftop bar experience for hotel guests and Bellini Club members.

 The Providence Pedestrian Bridge is our city’s newest landmark, connecting Providence's East Side shops and dining to the Innovation District, with its bustling businesses, including the Wexford Innovation Center.
-Snap some photos as you cross the bridge and check out Bayberry Garden on the other side, where James Beard-nominated Chef (insert name) has developed a garden-themed menu with a garden-inspired dining room to match.
+Snap some photos as you cross the bridge and check out Bayberry Garden on the other side, where James Beard-nominated Executive Chef Mike Seely has developed a garden-themed menu with a garden-inspired dining room to match.

 0.4 Mi, 8 Mins Walk, ~$10 Ride Share